-- Applications must be received in this office at least two (2) working days prior to the event.
+- Applications must be received in this office at least five (5) working days prior to the event.
 All three (3) pages of the application must be submitted for approval.

 - All Vendors will need to submit a copy of the current local health permit and a copy of the last health inspection conducted by the local health department.
 Vendors that do not have their own licensed kitchen will need to provide a permission letter from the owner of the kithcen where the food items will be prepared.